saMahmoudzadeh/docs/scout.md

 > [!WARNING]
 > The database engine currently supports MySQL and PostgreSQL.

-If your application interacts with small to medium sized databases or has a light workload, you may find it more convenient to get started with Scout's "database" engine.
+If your application interacts with small to medium-sized databases or has a light workload, you may find it more convenient to get started with Scout's "database" engine.
 The database engine will use "where like" clauses and full text indexes when filtering results from your existing database to determine the applicable search results for your query.

 To use the database engine, you may simply set the value of the `SCOUT_DRIVER` environment variable to `database`, or specify the `database` driver directly in your application's `scout` configuration file: